What Changes Are in Store for Mortgages in Spain in 2026?

 - Mixed-rate (hybrid): a fixed period (often 5–10 years) followed by a variable rate.

-- Variable-rate: may regain share only if Euribor drops meaningfully — not the base-case expectation for 2026.
+- Variable-rate: may only regain share if Euribor drops meaningfully — not the base-case expectation for 2026.

 Mortgage approvals: expect more scrutiny

 As property values rise, borrowers often need larger loans.
-That can lead banks to apply stricter affordability checks, especially where income is variable or existing debt is already high.
+That can lead banks to apply stricter affordability checks — especially where income is variable or existing debt is already high.

 What to consider when taking out a mortgage in 2026

-Don’t forget associated purchase costs such as:
+Also factor in associated purchase costs such as:

 - Property transfer tax (ITP) or VAT (IVA), depending on the property